-One of our favorites is I’m the Biggest Thing in the Ocean by Kevin Sherry.
+Ordering and sorting are one of the first ways that you can introduce measuring to toddlers and early preschoolers.
+An ideal way to do this is through books and activities that bring them alive.
+One of our favorites books to do this is I’m the Biggest Thing in the Ocean by Kevin Sherry.
 This is a great book for young children and toddlers because the graphics are bold and bright, and the story is very simple with few words.
-The basic concept is something that toddlers are beginning to get a grasp of – size!
+Throughout the book the basic concept of size is introduced – something that very young toddlers are beginning to grasp.

 The story is narrated by a giant squid who thinks he is the biggest thing in the ocean.
 He swims around the ocean proclaiming that he is bigger than each creature that he encounters.
 He is indeed bigger than all the other creatures, except one!
 Unfortunately, I’m going to spoil the hilarious ending for you by showing you this activity, but I promise you will still love the book.